 - Automatic vehicles are easier to use because the transmission does the shifting for you.

-- When driving an automatic car, you are able to keep both hands on the wheel, which adds safety to everyday driving, especially for the new driver.
+- When driving an automatic car, you are able to keep both hands on the wheel.
+This adds safety to everyday driving, especially for the new driver.

-- Automatic vehicles cost more in the long run; furthermore, they cost more upfront and require more maintenance because of their complex design system.
+- Automatic vehicles cost more in the long run.
+They cost more upfront and require more maintenance because of their complex design system.

-- With an automatic vehicle, you rely on the torque convertor to switch gears for you which makes it less fuel-efficient.
+- With an automatic vehicle, you rely on the torque converter to switch gears for you which makes it less fuel-efficient.